Biden, Modi and G20 allies unveil rail and shipping project linking India to Middle East and Europe

 “Ultimately, it is not our decision,” Finer said.
 “But you can expect that the United States and our other partners who are working with Ukraine so closely … We’ll make that case quite forcefully in the context of these conversations.”

 The summit communique, a joint statement agreed to by all participants, addressed the war, among other issues.
-It included language underlining the principle that states cannot use force to change borders, disavowed the use nuclear weapons and called for a just peace based on the principles of the United Nations Charter.
+It included language underlining the principle that states cannot use force to change borders, disavowed the use of nuclear weapons and called for a just peace based on the principles of the U.N.
+Charter.
 The communique also underscored that attacks on civilian infrastructure must end.

 During the summit, Biden also discussed his request to Congress for additional funding for the World Bank that could generate more than $25 billion in new lending for economic development.